Perimenopause anxiety: why it hits now and what actually helps

 What it looks like

-- 3 a.m. wakings with racing heart or intrusive thoughts.
+• Night wakings with a racing heart or intrusive thoughts.

 What actually helps